Instructor - Jim Sloan

 Hello, my name is Jim Sloan.
-I teach three of our courses in this online Certificate and Masters programs: this course (Geography 897D), Geography 482: The Nature of Geographic Information, and Geography 484: GIS Database Development.
+I teach three of our courses in this online Certificate and Masters programs: this course (Geography 868), Geography 483: Problem Solving with GIS, and Geography 484: GIS Database Development.
 I’ve been a member of the faculty in this program since January of 2003.

 I started learning GIS in the early 90s because we wanted to put shaded relief imagery behind some of the thematic maps we were producing in the Deasy Geographics lab in the Department of Geography at Penn State.
 Shortly thereafter, I was teaching GIS in several contexts within the Department of Geography: a course built around the Esri Arc/INFO software (now called ArcGIS for Desktop) back when it was a command line interface; the graduate student section of the introductory GIS course; and a course based in Penn State’s map library.
 I also spent from 1998 through 2002 teaching GIS and cartography in the Department of Geography at the University of Florida.